 Our student body is at the core of Hope’s vibrant, diverse, active community — and we have something for everyone.

-The Office of Multicultural Education is committed to cultivating a diverse and inclusive campus community that allows all members to grow in their cultural understanding, engagement and proficiency.
+The Center for Diversity and Inclusion is committed to cultivating a diverse and inclusive campus community that allows all members to grow in their cultural understanding, engagement and proficiency.
 Our campus is unified by the belief that together we can accomplish more than we ever could apart.

 The Student Activities Committee hosts high-quality programming and student entertainment, including: